sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

 This feature provides an infrastructure for apps to add their current system configuration to the output of the "show running-configuration" command.
-This command is available at the exec level on the SONiC management framework CLI.
+This command is available at the exec level on the SONiC management framework Klish CLI.

 #### 1.1 Functional requirements